 - New shares are created when one purchases them, while they get removed from circulation when sold.

-- Net Asset Value is the key concept, which is based on the total value of fund’s underlying securities, calculated at the end of the relevant trading day.
+- Net Asset Value is the key concept, which is based on the total value of the fund’s underlying securities, calculated at the end of the relevant trading day.

 - Also, open-ended funds may stop accepting any new investments from the new investors when the total assets of the fund become too large to execute, and even from the existing investors when the issue runs out of hand.
 This signifies the popularity and growth of the mutual ended funds.